dannyoussef/comptia-security-plus-study-notes/threats-attacks-and-vulnerabilities.md

 * **Watering hole attack:** a targeted attack designed to compromise users within a specific industry or group of users by infecting websites they typically visit and luring them to a malicious site.
 * **Typosquatting:** a form of cybersquatting (sitting on sites under someone else's brand or copyright) that targets Internet users who incorrectly type a website address into their web browser.
 * **Pretexting:** a form of social engineering in which an attacker gets access to information, a system, or a service through deceptive means, such as fabricating plausible stories.
-* **Influence campaigns** refers to a large-scale campaign launched by a threat actor, or group of threat actors, with a lot of power (e.g., hacktivist group, nation-state actor, or terrorist group) that seeks to shift public opinion.
+* **Influence campaigns:** refers to a large-scale campaign launched by a threat actor, or group of threat actors, with a lot of power (e.g., hacktivist group, nation-state actor, or terrorist group) that seeks to shift public opinion.
     * **Hybrid warfare:** a type of warfare that uses conventional and unconvential means.
 A campaign might use tactics like espionage, hacking, and spreading disinformation or fake news.
     * **Social media:** can be used by threat actors to push their narrative and affect public opinion.
 Bots and armies of posters (sometimes using hacked accounts) may post messages that repeat or reinforce the hoaxes or false narrative pushed by influence campaigns.
 * **Principles (reasons for effectiveness)**